 These eight factors provide overall quality of life index and rank.

 On this page, safety, health care, pollution, and climate are featured.

 The safety index considers how safe someone feels walking alone at night, concerns about robberies, car theft, and other crimes, and how prevalent drugs, property crime, violent crimes, and corruption and bribery are.

 The pollution index is an estimation of the overall pollution in the country.
-Air pollution’s given the biggest weight, followed by water pollution/accessibility to clean water.
+Air pollution is given the most significant weight, followed by water pollution/accessibility to clean water.

 The climate index is the climate likability of a given country.
-Countries with a climate index of 100 have moderate temperatures, low humidity, and no major weather events or conditions.
+Countries with a climate index of 100 have moderate temperatures, low humidity, and no significant weather events or conditions.

 Based on these indices, the ten countries with the highest quality of life are:

-In the table below is each country’s index score for safety, health care, pollution, and climate, as well as the overall quality of life index score.
+The table below has each country’s index score for safety, health care, pollution, climate, and the overall quality of life index score.